tsypuk/aws_dynamo_import/README.md

 - table: target table name where to import the Data
 - bucket: bucket key where import is located
 - region: AWS region for boto3
+- pool: size on the pool of multiprocessing executors (each is processing partition in parallel to others).
+Default value is 1 - single thread sequential execution partition by partition.

 ## Managing dependencies with Poetry